Stack-o-Tracks

 Stack-o-Tracks is an instrumental album release by the Beach Boys containing backing tracks to fifteen of their songs spanning their career to that point.
 As it was issued during one of their lowest commercial ebbs in the US, Stack-o-Tracks became the first Beach Boys album to fail to reach the US charts.
 Until 1992's Summer in Paradise, it would remain their only official release to have this distinction.

 The US versions of the album included a booklet with the bass lines, lead lines, chords and lyrics (to sing along with), whereas European editions contained just the lyrics and a different cover.
 Stack-o-Tracks quickly disappeared and was out of print for two decades.
 In 1990, Capitol Records re-issued it on CD, and again in 2001 - both releases without the booklet that accompanied the vinyl edition.

 Stack-o-Tracks was only available in Duophonic, or fake stereo.

+Carl Wilson said of the album in 1971: "You'd probably be surprised at what was under the vocals.
+It was what was really behind them, too.
+Just the music tracks from our records — I like that."